 Transform your Valentine's Day table for less than $5 a setting!

 One thing I truly miss is having a formal dining room table!
-When we moved into our house 7 years ago, wow that seems long when I read it, I decided to convert the very tiny, and then un-used/mirror covered dining space into my “office”.
-I have had a home office since 2007 and it seemed like the perfect spot to stick my nice L shaped desk me and my dad put together for my first Home Office (see the post on my Home Office makeover and new custom built in Library Office space).
+When we moved into our house 7 years ago, wow that seems long when I read it, I decided to convert the small dining space into my “office”.

 I never thought paper plates could look classy and actually be used in a table setting…I am happy to report that I was wrong!